nlmaca/Enecsys_Dashboard/README.md

 - Micro(sd) of 8 GB is enough.
 Don't go further then 32GB, it can cause issues on the rpi (raspberry)

 #Installation:
-Open INSTALL_RPI.pdf from the INSTALL directory
+Open <a href="https://github.com/nlmaca/Enecsys_Dashboard/blob/master/INSTALL/INSTALL_RPI.pdf">INSTALL_RPI.pdf</a> from the INSTALL directory
 A video will be created.
 I will add that in the next update

 #Support: